The IRA and 401(k) are both investment accounts designed to help you save for retirement

-How much should you put in an IRA vs. a 401(k)?
+So, how much should you put in an IRA vs. a 401(k)?
 We'll walk you through the difference between these two types of accounts (and their sub-types) so you can figure out the best place to put your savings.

 How does an IRA work?
 Roth vs. Traditional?

-Both accounts cap annual contributions at $6,000 for 2019 ($7,000 for those over age 50).
+Both accounts have an annual contribution limit of $6,500 for 2023 ($7,500 for those over age 50).

-Account owners can invest in most types of stock, bond and cash investments including mutual funds, exchange traded funds (ETFs), and individual stocks and bonds within the account.
+Account owners can invest in most types of stock, bond, and cash investments, including mutual funds, exchange-traded funds (ETFs), and individual stocks and bonds within the account.

 There is no required minimum distribution.
 You never have to withdraw the money and can pass the account on to your heirs.